xinwenfu/VChat_DEP/README.md

 This write-up will contain two pre-exploit and exploitation sections.
 This is simply to show the effects of using the DEP protections.
 Details of creating an exploit for the [TRUN](https://github.com/DaintyJet/VChat_TRUN) command will not be included, as this has been done previously.

 ### VirtualBox Configuration
-1. Within the VirtualBox Settings (If you are using VirtualBox) enable the PAE/NX features for the Windows VM in order to allow this demonstration to work.
+1. Within the VirtualBox Settings (If you are using VirtualBox), enable the PAE/NX features for the Windows VM in order to allow this demonstration to work.

    1. Open the VirtualBox Settings for the Windows VM.